adophoxia/VIAL-for-Keychron/HOW2COMPILE.md

 ---

-Compile VIAL-QMK for the Keychron Q/V series,.
+Compile VIAL-QMK for the Keychron non-Pro/Max Q/V series.

 ## Prerequisites
 * [QMK MSYS](https://msys.qmk.fm/) (If you use Windows; recommended; slow, but easy to setup)